Random Photo: Possibly Con Edison New York Power Plant or Paper Mill

 4. Precipitation followed by a rapid freeze because of poor joints.

-5. Broken lightning system followed by a Lightening strike through where water has accumulated in the chimney structure, which in turn can result in severe damage to the chimney column as the water creates an explosion.
+5. Broken lightning system followed by a Lightening strike to industrial chimney through where water has accumulated in the chimney structure, which in turn can result in severe damage to the chimney column as the water creates an explosion.

 6. Changes to the foundation, from acidic conditions or water runoff.